sorrynofocus/Jotter/NoBuild/Notes.md

 ## <a name="2024-03-31"></a> 2024.03.31
 - LoadNotes() in NoteManagers.cs needed try catches against invalid XML data files.
 Created a backup function to back the current data file.
   User would need to fix the data if they modified it incorrectly.
 Application will exit after an invalid data file.

+## 2024.04.01 23h18m (11:18pm)
+- Done!
+April Fool's!
+- Add vertical scrollbars in notes.
+Main window has it, but not the notes. -COMPLETED
+- In the main window (note manager) the Title has a box around it, a side effect from default textbox.
+(BorderBrush="Transparent") -COMPLETED
+- In the note manager, the notes have a harsh font.
+Change to the Windows 10/11 Segoe UI font at 11pt. -COMPLETED
+- Beginning to work on the "search" UI for both Note Manager and the Note templates.
+- In version.props, adjusted the <InformationalVersion> to match same value as <FileVersion>.
+Tested - [ok]

+---

+### BUG AND ANNOYANCES REPORT
+- Re-check timing for note auto-save.
+If there's no activity, there should be no reason to save or time check.
+- Opening a note should flow on top of main window, or to the side.
+User has to move the main window out of the way or click on note to have focus.

+### FEATURE CREEPS AND TESTING REQUESTS
+- Add date/time stamps.
+Can use this to see most recent notes (as an option in settings)
+- Add tags.
+When user adds #{Tag} then let's find similar notes
+- Add search in notes and outside of notes (main window)
+- Add coloring bar for notes.
+This surrounds the notes and sets them apart from others.
+- Add a "favorites" button.
+- Add a label "grouping".
+If notes tend to float toward a specific thing, they can be labeled.
+This is similar to gmail labels in email.
+- Option to either put in taskbar tray or fully exit.
+Currently, it fully exits.
+- In the note manager, over to the far right, top-corner, add a date to note creation.
+- In the notes, there's no Context menu for copy/cut/paste.
+- On notes, pressing enter may give double return lines.
+- In notes, there's a thin border for the window to adjust.
+A bottom bar should be added for font bold, italics, etc. The botton bar can be used to move the notes around.